pastly/bm/README.md

 Clone the repository and `cd` into the repo directory.

+Take a look at the `include/bm.conf.example` file.
+You will want to copy it to `include/bm.conf` and edit it to your liking.

 run `./bm create Your Title Here` to begin written your first post.
 If you have your `EDITOR` environment variable set, it will be respected.